Skip to main content

 CCJ Core Courses

-Classes for the MA program are offered on a 4-semester cycle which means students should register for CCJ core classes when they are offered.
-If students miss an offered class, it is likely it will not be available for another 4 semesters which will delay the degree completion date.
+Classes for the MA program are offered on a four-semester cycle which means students should register for CCJ core classes when they are offered.
+If students miss an offered class, it likely will not be available for another four semesters, which will delay the degree-completion date.

 Electives and courses required for the concentrations are offered on a variable schedule.